castier1/debugger-Project/README.md

-	stack    to print the state of the program-to-analyse's stack (need sudo rights) gvar     to print all the global data in the program bp list	 to print all the breakpoints created bp add <func>    to create a breakpoint at a function bp rm <func>     to remove a breakpoint at a function analyse >>> PID
+	stack    to print the state of the program-to-analyse's stack (need sudo rights) gvar     to print all the global data in the program bp list	 to print all the breakpoints created bp add <func>    to create a breakpoint at a function [Not functional yet] bp rm <func>     to remove a breakpoint at a function [Not functional yet] analyse >>> PID
 	 71776
 analyse >>> PPID